Make Extra Enchiladas

 New Mexico Cuisine

 Friends of mine hosted hubby and me at their home in Santa Fe, New Mexico.
-We devoured the delicious food and, more importantly, learned about the Native American and Spanish cultural influences on this historical cuisine.
+We devoured the delicious food and, more importantly, learned about the Native American, Mexican and Spanish cultural influences on this historical cuisine.
 I recommend Red or Green New Mexico Cuisine by Clyde Casey for a great cookbook about bold flavors and cuisine history.

 Enchiladas the Dinner Hero